chlbri/x-signal/README.md

 ## The solution

-Just a simple function reactInterpret.
-It’s a hook creator and function generator.
+Just a simple function _createSignal_.
+It’s a object with signals to watch the state of your machine.

 ### It accepts the same arguments as XState function *[interpret](https://xstate.js.org/docs/guides/interpretation.html#interpreter)*.